Someshwar090305/passport_integrity_tester/README.md

 - Writes uploaded images to a local temp directory (keeps Redis memory lean)
 - Queues the job for background processing using BullMQ (3 retry attempts with exponential backoff)
 - Runs Google Cloud Vision OCR on both pages in parallel
-- Front page: extracts MRZ lines, passport number, DOB, and expiry
+  - Front page: extracts MRZ lines, passport number, DOB, expiry, date of issue, and place of issue
-- Back page: extracts file number and address only (no MRZ extraction — prevents false positives)
+  - Back page: extracts file number, address, and barcode-adjacent passport number (no MRZ extraction — prevents false positives)
 - Runs a 5-layer deterministic integrity pipeline and computes a weighted score
 - Optionally invokes a Groq LLM fallback when the first pass is weak, then re-validates with the corrected data
 - Returns `202 Accepted` immediately; poll `GET /api/v1/jobs/:jobId` for results